 Can You Actually Smell the Aroma of Sake with Ochoko?

 One professional judge answered her troubling question.
 The answer was a ‘No’.

 Of course the judges check the aroma that you can smell once Sake is in your mouth or after you swallow Sake.
-However, in the Sake culture, we didn’t have the custom to check only the aroma of Sake or smell the aroma before drinking.
+However, in the Sake culture, we didn’t have the custom to check only the fragrance of Sake or smell the aroma before drinking.

 Aroma Became Significant after the Ginjo Type was Developed